What to Pack for a Great Smoky Mountains Park Vacation

-You are headed to Great Smoky National Park, the nation’s most visited park.
-Bordering North Carolina and Tennessee, you will find yourself surrounded by rolling hills, forests, wildlife and cultural relics.
-How do you pack for your Great Smoky adventure?
-Here are the top 14 items to bring to the park.
+Are you headed to Great Smoky National Park?
+Straddling the states of North Carolina and Tennessee, you will find yourself surrounded by rolling hills, forests, wildlife and cultural relics.
+Here are the top 13 items to pack to bring to the park.

 1. Sturdy Hiking Boots to Help You Really Experience the Smoky Mountains